TruebitProtocol/truebit-eth/README.md

 ```sh
 task throttle -v 3
 ```
 The `geth` and `ipfs` subkeys must match your Geth and IPFS network settings.
 Valid prefixes for `geth.providerURL` are `http`, `https`, `ws`, and `wss` and determine the provider type for the connection.
+If `geth.providerURL` does not have a valid prefix, it must have a `.ipc` suffix, e.g. `/root/.ethereum/goerli/geth.ipc`.
 You can override the default `geth.providerURL` setting at Truebit OS startup using the `-p`.
 For example
 ```bash
 ./truebit-os -p ws://localhost:8546
 ```